Many guitarists learn a few major, minor and dominant 7th chords and consider their “chord learning” stage to be over – don’t be one of them!

-In this lesson in our How To Get Better At Guitar series, we are going to look at learning some slightly more advanced guitar chords.
+On this page, we’re going to look at learning some slightly more advanced guitar chords.

 Learning More Advanced Guitar Chords